Protection For At-Risk Immigrants: Get Your Green Card Under VAWA Immigration

 ABOUT THE VIOLENCE AGAINST WOMEN ACT (VAWA)

 Federal law provides many forms of protection for non-citizen women, including issues such as domestic violence, exploitation in the workforce, and human trafficking.
-More specifically, the immigration law of the U.S. protects the immigration status of those who may have experienced violence by a family member.
+More specifically, the immigration law of the U.S. protects the immigration status of those who may have experienced violence from a family member.

 This immigration qualification is one of several special immigrant categories that use Form I-360 to apply for this status.
 The following outlines are the most common categories under the I-360 special immigrant label: